Betas Aid in Stock Trading - However, Which Do You Use?

-Beta is useful in the short-term for measuring the risk of the stock’s price fluctuating in a manner that we may not be comfortable with.
+Beta is useful in the short-term for measuring the risk of the stock’s price fluctuates in a manner that we may not be comfortable with.

 Beta tells us how the stock reacts to market-wide or systemic conditions, but tells us nothing about the company’s strengths or weaknesses within its industry.

 For example, beta may tell us how a stock will react to a change in interest rates relative to the whole market.